pottijordan/pottijordan.github.io/_posts/2020-11-23-measuring-your-red-team.md

 For an example of a spreadsheet that tracks much of this data, check out Cedric Owens GitHub project: https://github.com/cedowens/Rolling_Op_Metrics

-Why didn’t I just opt to use Vectr?

-- Not open source
-- Focused on Purple Team ops
-- Doesn’t gather what I want exactly
-- Its a full featured product made for purple team engagements, not red team engagements.

 References: